-- 7. Section 3 of P.L.2009, c.161 (C.30:4-3.25) is amended to read as follows: - read as follows: 3.
-The department shall notify the Division of Mental Health Advocacy in the Office of the Public [Advocate] Defender within - 16 24 hours after an unexpected death occurs at a State psychiatric - 17 hospital and shall promptly notify the [Public Advocate] Division - 18 of Mental Health Advocacy of any death of which the department - 19 has knowledge that occurs within seven days after a patient was - 20 discharged from a State psychiatric hospital. - 21 (cf: P.L.2009, c.161, s.3)
+- 7. Section 3 of P.L.2009, c.161 (C.30:4-3.25) is amended to read as follows: - 3.
+The department shall notify the Division of Mental Health Advocacy in the Office of the Public [Advocate] Defender within 24 hours after an unexpected death occurs at a State psychiatric hospital and shall promptly notify the [Public Advocate] Division of Mental Health Advocacy of any death of which the department has knowledge that occurs within seven days after a patient was - has knowledge that occurs within seven days after a patient was discharged from a State psychiatric hospital. - 21 (cf: P.L.2009, c.161, s.3)

 - 23 8.
 Section 7 of P.L.2009, c.328 (C.30:4-8.8) is amended to read 24 as follows: - 7.
-The commissioner shall semiannually submit all inmate complaints submitted to the department concerning female inmates - to the Director of the Division on Women in the Department of Community Affairs established pursuant to the "Division on - 29 Women Act of 1974," P.L.1974, c.87 (C.52:27D-43.8 et seq.). - This shall be in addition to the requirement that the commissioner - 31 semiannually compile and submit all records of all inmate - 32 complaints to the Public Advocate pursuant to section 2 of P.L. - 33 c.
-(C.) (pending before the Legislature as section 2 of - 34 Assembly Bill No. 4199 or Senate Bill No. 531). - 35 (cf: P.L.2009, c.328, s.7)
+The commissioner shall semiannually submit all inmate complaints submitted to the department concerning female inmates to the Director of the Division on Women in the Department of Community Affairs established pursuant to the "Division on "Division - 29 Women Act of 1974," P.L.1974, c.87 (C.52:27D-43.8 et seq.). - This shall be in addition to the requirement that the commissioner semiannually compile and submit all records of all inmate - semiannually compile and submit all records of all inmate complaints to the Public Advocate pursuant to section 2 of P.L. , - 33 c.
+(C. ) (pending before the Legislature as section 2 of - 34 Assembly Bill No. 4199 or Senate Bill No. 531). ]

-- 9. Section 4 of P.L.1992, c.111 (C.30:4C-69) is amended to read as follows: - 39 4.
-The Commissioner of Children and Families shall develop an interdepartmental plan for the implementation of an 40 41 individualized, appropriate child and family driven care system for 42 children with special emotional needs and for the reduction of 43 inappropriate use of out-of-home placements of these children.
-The 44 plan shall first address children ready to be returned from in-State 45 and out-of-State residential facilities, and those at imminent risk of 46 extended out-of-home placement.
-The commissioner shall consult - 47 with appropriate representatives from the State departments of - 48 Education, Human Services, Corrections, Health and Senior
+- 37 9.
+Section 4 of P.L.1992, c.111 (C.30:4C-69) is amended to 38 read as follows: - 39 4.
+The Commissioner of Children and Families shall develop 40 interdepartmental plan for the implementation of an 41 individualized, appropriate child and family driven care system for 42 children with special emotional needs and for the reduction of 43 inappropriate use of out-of-home placements of these children.
+The 44 plan shall first address children ready to be returned from in-State 45 and out-of-State residential facilities, and those at imminent risk of extended out-of-home placement.
+The commissioner shall consult 46 with appropriate representatives from the State departments of 47 Education, Human Services, Corrections, Health and Senior 48

-- 1 Services [,] and Community Affairs [and], the [Public Advocate, - 2 the Child Advocate, the private entity, if any, designated by the - 3 Governor as the State's mental health protection and advocacy - 4 agency, Office of the Public Defender, the Statewide Children's - 5 Coordinating Council in the Department of Children and Families, - 6 the Administrative Office of the Courts, and Statewide family - 7 advocacy groups, in the development of the plan. - 8 (cf: P.L.
+- 1 Services [, ] and Community Affairs [and], the [Public Advocate, - 2 the Child Advocate, the private entity, if any, designated by the - 3 Governor as the State's mental health protection and advocacy - 4 agency, Office of the Public Defender, the Statewide Children's - 5 Coordinating Council in the Department of Children and Families, - 6 the Administrative Office of the Courts, and Statewide family - 7 advocacy groups, in the development of the plan. - 8 (cf: P.L.
 2006, c.47, s.144)